 Use your stock options to max out your 401K.
 If your income does not allow for Roth IRA contributions, determine if you have a Roth 401k available.
 Some 401Ks allow for a “mega backdoor” Roth.
 If these concepts are foreign to you, or you have questions on how this works, have a conversation with your financial planner.

 Paying off Debt

 This could be credit cards, cars, mortgages, student loans, etc. Plan for this in advance.
 You will have a few years between each grant and vest to create a plan before having to execute it.
 Having a rules-based approach to your stock options will make strategies like this a winning proposition.

-Are you saving for a new home or looking to purchase a investment property?
-Establishing a plan for when and how to execute your options, tax efficiently, can be valuable.
+Are you saving for a new home or looking to purchase an investment property?
+Establishing a plan for when and how to execute your options, tax efficiently can be valuable.
 By taking some risk out of your company stock, and the stock market, you can increase your net-worth in an asset with less correlation to the stock market.

 Understand the tax ramifications of owning options should be a priority.
 While we can’t predict future income or capital gain tax rates, we know where they are today.
 Depending upon your tax bracket, executing sooner than later may be beneficial.
 On the flip side, it may make sense to delay.
 Either way, having a conversation with a financial advisor and tax professional should give you the confidence to make the right decision based on your own specific circumstances.

 All said, be proactive.
 Reach out to a financial planner and tax professional for help.
-Create a plan of attack for each grant you recieve.
+Create a plan of attack for each grant you receive.
 Determine how you will exercise the options and the tax ramifications of doing so.
-A little planning will go a long way in acheiving your goals.
+A little planning will go a long way toward achieving your goals.